phoenixframework/phoenix/guides/directory_structure.md

 ```

 All of the files which are currently in the `controllers`, `templates`, and `views` directories are there to create the "Welcome to Phoenix!" page we saw in the "[Up and running](up_and_running.html)" guide.
-The `channels` directory is where we will add code related to building real-time Phoenix applications.

 By looking at `templates` and `views` directories, we can see Phoenix provides features for handling layouts and error pages out of the box.